Healthcare teams and operations staff carrying coordination, documentation, and protocol burden alongside their core work.

 Platform choice

 The platform choice follows a single principle: build inside the environment teams already use, not alongside it.
-Introducing a parallel toolset for support creates its own adoption burden.
+Introducing a parallel toolset creates its own adoption burden.

 Working within existing governance, identity, and security infrastructure means the agent inherits an established trust model rather than requiring a new one to be negotiated.